What Is Preventive Care?

 By developing a consistent exercise routine, eating a healthy diet, avoiding unhealthy behaviors and visiting the doctor regularly, you can enjoy the benefits of preventive care.

-To make sure your preventive care is free:
+To make sure your preventive visit is free, ensure the following:

 • Schedule an appointment with an in-network provider